Kallmann syndrome is a condition characterized by delayed or absent puberty and an impaired sense of smell.

 In Kallmann syndrome, the sense of smell is either diminished (hyposmia) or completely absent (anosmia).
 This feature distinguishes Kallmann syndrome from most other forms of hypogonadotropic hypogonadism, which do not affect the sense of smell.
 Many people with Kallmann syndrome are not aware that they are unable to detect odors until the impairment is discovered through testing.

-Studies suggest that mutations in the KAL1, FGFR1, PROKR2, or PROK2 gene disrupt the migration of olfactory nerve cells and GnRH-producing nerve cells in the developing brain.
+Studies suggest that mutations in genes associated with Kallmann syndrome disrupt the migration of olfactory nerve cells and GnRH-producing nerve cells in the developing brain.
 If olfactory nerve cells do not extend to the olfactory bulb, a person's sense of smell will be impaired or absent.
-Misplacement of GnRH-producing neurons prevents the production of certain sex hormones, which interferes with normal sexual development and causes the characteristic features of hypogonadotropic hypogonadism.
-It is unclear how gene mutations lead to the other possible signs and symptoms of Kallmann syndrome.
-Because the features of this condition vary among individuals, researchers suspect that additional genetic and environmental factors may be involved.
+Misplacement of GnRH-producing neurons in the brain prevents the production of other sex hormones, which interferes with normal sexual development and causes the characteristic features of hypogonadotropic hypogonadism.
+It is unclear how gene mutations lead to the other signs and symptoms that can occur in Kallmann syndrome.
+Because the features of this condition vary among individuals, additional genetic and environmental factors likely contribute to this disease.